 As someone who teaches my clients to meditate, I have seen first-hand what a difference it can make for people struggling with mental health problems.
 And as a regular meditator for over six years, I know from personal experience what a profound difference it makes to one's life.
 I genuinely believe that life is so much happier and more positive as a direct result of my meditation practice and am deeply grateful that I made meditation a part of my daily life.

 Learning to meditate

 When I am teaching clients to meditate, I first direct them to Mark Williams and Danny Penman's excellent book, Mindfulness: A Practical Guide to Finding Peace in a Frantic World.
 Mark Williams is a British psychologist who helped develop mindfulness-based cognitive therapy (MBCT), an eight-week programme to help people deal with stress, anxiety and especially recurrent bouts of depression.

 This book is based on the MBCT course, but is also a wonderfully clear and simple guide to mindfulness meditation – it's the perfect place to start if you are interested in bringing the transformative power of mindfulness into your life.
 It also includes a CD of guided meditations by Mark Williams, which will really help when you're getting started.

 If you would like to take an MBCT course, visit the Resources section of my site to find a reputable place to study.
 I also think that a blend of mindfulness and schema therapy is an excellent way to tackle a wide range of psychological problems.
-If you would like to know more, call me on 07766 704210 or email firstname.lastname@example.org
+If you would like to know more, email firstname.lastname@example.org